filouz/nethops/README.md

 <img align="right" src="https://i.imgur.com/mAv9fj4.png" height="140"/>

-# Net`Hops`
+# NetHops

-A community app that lets you establish a network Hop, giving friends and community members secure, domain-specific access, ensuring a tailored browsing experience for each user.
+NetHops is a community app that enables you to establish a network hop.
+This provides your friends and community members with secure, domain-specific access, guaranteeing a tailored browsing experience for each user.

 ## Prerequisites

 Docker must be installed and running on your system.
-[Install](https://github.com/docker/docker-install)
+[Install Docker](https://github.com/docker/docker-install)

 ## Server

 ### Setup